Artwork by Johnson Witehira.

 Māori soil sovereignty course

-Join our 6 week online course and learn about the politics of Māori soil sovereignty and the many ways you can elevate the mana of Hineahuone.
+Join our six-week online course and learn about the politics of Māori soil sovereignty and the many ways you can elevate the mana of Hineahuone.

 Approx cost: $295